How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 That means I couldn't go.

-For example, if you are playing golf.
-And you hit the ball with the club, you can say I missed the hole.
+For example, if you're playing golf.
+And you hit yourself in the ball with the club, you can say I missed the hole.

 It means you failed or missed, you sent the ball wide, but not to the right place.

-Now, lacking something means that you don't have enough of something, that you don't have enough of something, that you have something, but not enough.
+Now, to lack something means that you don't have enough of something, that you don't have enough of something, that you have something, but not enough of it.

 In English, I think you could say "being short of something".